 Please refer to the Project Team for the roles and responsibilities of the project team.

 Who is my point of contact when I have questions during the project: my project manager, the building contractor or the architect/engineer?

-Your project manager is your key point of contract from the start to the completion of your project.
+Your project manager is your key point of contact for our project from the start to the completion.
 Please include them in any communications you have with other project team members.

 Which meetings am I expected to attend?

 Your ability to commit time to meetings, project input and feedback will be required for the duration of the project.
 Your project manager will advise you which meetings you are required to attend but please note that due to the nature of construction, you may be required to attend some ad hoc project meetings at short notice throughout the project.

 Why do I pay a project management fee?

 Project Services is a self-supporting, market-driven cost recovery unit.
 We have operated in our current form since 2002, covering our own operating budget, as well as contributing significant funds to various other programs and departments.

 Our project managers add value to the university in terms of savings realized through an effective tendering process on each project which we manage.
 From July 2007 until December 2012, Project Services saved UBC $8.8 million through the competitive bidding process.
 Looking at data from 136 projects completed between April 2010 and June 2013, an average saving of 15% was achieved through this process.
 Up to 43% was saved on any one project during this period, the saving being subject to the project scope and complexity.
 This average 15% saving far outweighs the 6% project management fee paid to Project Services for managing your project.

 During a Project